altyi/Jetson-WorkingLog/flash_jetson_nvme.md

 ## Arguments in Step 5
 - `ADDITIONAL_DTB_OVERLAY_OPT="BootOrderNvme.dtbo"`
 	- boot from NVME
-- --external-device nvme0n1p1
+- `--external-device nvme0n1p1`
-	: is the name of the external storage device you want to flash as it appears in the '/dev/' folder (i.e nvme0n1, sda)
+	- is the name of the external storage device you want to flash as it appears in the '/dev/' folder (i.e nvme0n1, sda)
 - -c ./tools/kernel_flash/flash_l4t_nvme.xml
 	: -c <external-partition-layout> is the partition layout for the external storage device in XML format